iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalExploration/GeotechnicalExploration.remarks.md

 `WaterStrike` instances are always child `Element`s of an `ExploratoryLocation`.

+The `Date` property is defined in the time zone where and when the exploration activity took place.

 AGS mappings for the properties (including navigation properties) are:

 | Property               | AGS Field  | Remarks                                            |